noppefoxwolf/presentations/tryswift/25/presentation-en.md

 )
 ```

-^ Next, let's look at the metadata of this data.
+^ Next, let’s look at the metadata of this HEIC image.
-^ There are some keys.
+^ There are a few keys inside.
-^ I will give you the answer since we are short on time.
+^ So, which one makes it a Genmoji?
-^ tiff:DocumentName, this is the key piece.
+^ It’s tiff:DocumentName.
-^ With this, it will be recognized as a Genmoji.
+^ That’s the key that tells the system it’s a Genmoji.

 ---